Skip to Main Content

 The cost of moving

-Although moving costs vary, here are seven common expenses to help estimate what your move might cost:
+Moving costs differ based on whether you move in-state or out-of-state and the size of your house.
+Here are seven common expenses to help estimate what your move might cost.

 1. Hiring movers.
 This is one of the most important expenses you’ll make because, generally, you get what you pay for.
-Angie found that hiring movers costs at least $2,000, on average, for the full service.
-Costs vary widely based on distance, location, how much you’re moving and if you add extra services.
+Angi found that hiring movers costs at least $1,700, on average, for the full service.
+Costs vary widely based on distance, location, how much you’re moving and if you need to add extra services.

 3. Boxes.
-You will need boxes if you don’t hire someone for packing services.
+If you don’t hire someone for packing service, you will need boxes.
 Boxes can generally be obtained for free from grocery or department stores.
-If you need containers for transporting fragile items, remember that durable plastic tubs can cost more than $20 each, depending on the size.
+If you need containers for transporting fragile items, remember that durable plastic tubs, depending on the size, can cost more than $20 each.

 4. Travel.
 Gas, lodging and food can add up quickly.
 And if you’re flying, it’s easy for a small family to rack up over $1,000 for a one-way domestic flight.

 5. Storage.
-If your move takes longer than expected, you might have to put some of your belongings in storage.
-The cost of a self-storage unit varies widely and depends on the size and location.
-For instance, a self-storage unit that’s 10 feet by 10 feet has an average monthly cost of up to $175, while a 5 feet by 5 feet one can cost up to $100.
+If your move takes longer than expected, you might have to store some of your belongings.
+The cost of a self-storage unit varies widely and depends on its size and location.
+For instance, a 10 feet by 10 feet unit can cost up to $175 monthly, while a 5 feet by 5 feet can cost up to $100.

 6. Item replacements.
 Odds are at least a few things will be broken during your move.
 Remember to set aside some money to cover replacements.

 7. Deposits and fees.
 It’s possible that you may have to pay early termination fees for services like cable or utilities.
-You might even have to put down a deposit for services at your new place prior to moving in.
+You might even have to put down a deposit for services at your new place before moving in.

 Whether it’s through savings, using a personal loan, credit card or asking your employer for relocation assistance, there are ways to cover the expenses of a move without breaking the bank.
 However, it’s important to carefully evaluate each option and understand the full cost of each.
 You should account for your circumstances and financial stability before deciding.

-If your move is scheduled to happen several months from now you can avoid getting into debt by setting a little extra aside each month.
-But if your move happens unexpectedly using a personal loan or a credit card can make this expense more manageable.
+If your move is scheduled to happen several months from now, you can avoid getting into debt by setting aside a little extra cash each month.
+But if your move happens unexpectedly, using a personal loan or a credit card can make this expense more manageable.